 Day2: Whale watching trip in St Andrews

-This morning you drive to St Andrews (roughly 105 kilometres i.e. an hour and a half's drive west of St John) in time for a whale watching boat trip with a local specialist operator, which has been arranged for you.
+This morning you drive to St Andrews (approximately two hours' drive west of St John) in time for a whale watching boat trip with a local specialist operator.
 The boat trip lasts between two and a half to three hours.

 Situated right at the tip of a promontory, beside the border with the United States, St Andrews by-the-Sea - as it is sometimes referred to - was founded in 1783 by United Empire Loyalists.
 The town is well preserved and many of its original wooden buildings still grace the old centre.
 Some of these were brought by barge from Castine, Maine at the end of the American War of Independence (1775-1783).
 Today the town (population around 1,800) is a dynamic, prosperous community.

 You can see whales off the coast of Newfoundland and New Brunswick all year round, but sightings are most common during the period from mid-June through to mid-August.
 Just before them (i.e. May through to mid-June) and immediately after (i.e. mid-August through to late September) sightings are still possible, but less consistent.

 The rest of the day is free to enjoy the spectacular coastal scenery, using your hire car.

 Day3: Whale watching trip on Grand Manan Island

 Today another whale watching boat trip has been arranged for you.
 Once again the trip is scheduled to last between two and three hours, but today's trip departs from Grand Manan Island.
 You will need to drive around one hour west to Blacks Harbour to catch the ferry across to Grand Manan.